ErykNe/Nexi-Clicker/ReadMe.txt

 This location is required because JavaFX can't work without assigned location, if you don't want to instal this in that locations, you propably might use application with .jar file, which is in ,,src'' folder.
+EDIT: download this rar file from google drive and extract it to jre folder and replace it with the jre folder in repository: https://drive.google.com/file/d/1UK6CpfpAkLHU6W1dPRHEZTaRtRo8MwWo/view?usp=sharing

 Usage:
 - Use in accordance with any steps.
 If something went wrong or there is a bug, it's